Skip to content

 cd goxpyriment

-The first time, it will take a while because Go needs to download several libraries.
+The first time, this will take a while because Go needs to download several libraries.
 Once done, compilation will be fast.

 Program your own experiment